 Marta Kwiatkowska - Biography

 Marta Kwiatkowska spearheaded the development of probabilistic and quantitative methods in verification on the international scene.
 She led the development of the PRISM model checker, the leading software tool in the area and widely used for research and teaching and winner of the HVC 2016 Award.
 Applications of probabilistic model checking have spanned communication and security protocols, nanotechnology designs, power management, game theory, planning and systems biology, with genuine flaws found and corrected in real-world protocols.
-Kwiatkowska gave the Milner Lecture in 2012 in recognition of "excellent and original theoretical work which has a perceived significance for practical computing" and was invited to give keynotes at the LICS 2003, ESEC/FSE 2007, ETAPS/FASE 2011 and SAFECOMP 2012 conferences.
+Kwiatkowska gave the Milner Lecture in 2012 in recognition of "excellent and original theoretical work which has a perceived significance for practical computing" and was invited to give keynotes at the LICS 2003, ESEC/FSE 2007, ETAPS/FASE 2011, ATVA 2013, ICALP 2016 and CAV 2017 conferences.

 Marta Kwiatkowska isthe first female winner of the 2018 Royal Society Milner Award and Lecture.
-She is a Fellow of ACM, member of Academia Europea and Fellow of the BCS.
-She serves on editorial boards of several journals, including IEEE Transactions on Software Engineering, Formal Methods in System Design, Logical Methods in Computer Science, Science of Computer Programming and Royal Society's Philosophical Transactions A. Kwiatkowska's research has been supported by grant funding from EPSRC, ERC, EU, DARPA and Microsoft Research Cambridge, including the prestigious ERC Advanced Grant VERIWARE "From software verification to everyware verification" and the EPSRC Programme Grant on Mobile Autonomy.
+She is a Fellow of ACM, member of Academia Europea, Fellow of EATCS and Fellow of the BCS.
+She serves on editorial boards of several journals, including Information and Computation, Formal Methods in System Design, Logical Methods in Computer Science, Science of Computer Programming and Royal Society Open Science journal.
+Kwiatkowska's research has been supported by grant funding from EPSRC, ERC, EU, DARPA and Microsoft Research Cambridge, including the prestigious ERC Advanced Grant VERIWARE "From software verification to everyware verification" and the EPSRC Programme Grant on Mobile Autonomy.